 We sometimes share your personal data with trusted third parties.
 We only do this where it is necessary for providing you legal services or for the effective operation of our legal practice.

-For example, we may share your data with barristers; experts; solicitor agents; translators; interpreters; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers etc.
+For example, we may share your data with barristers; experts; translators; costs draftsmen; process servers; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers.

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy: